Joelbu537/PrivMage/README.md

 - Browse your albums, and view the images inside of them.
 - Export images from your albums to ordinary files.
 > [!NOTE]
 > Data leak included free of charge!
+Not really a "leak", however the RAM still gets bloated for whatever reasons.

 ## Encryption
 All Data is stored in multiple JSON Files that are encrypted with AES256 using your password and a locally stored salt to prevent raindow table attacks.